Healthcare Surge

 What Is Healthcare Surge?

-Individual hospitals and healthcare institutions in our County periodically experience a surge in the number of patients they serve as a result of seasonal disease outbreaks, catastrophic accidents, wildfires and other natural and man-made disasters.
-While such increase in the number of patients over the normal may pose a significant burden, such increase is not considered healthcare surge.
+Individual hospitals and healthcare institutions in our County periodically experience a surge in the number of patients they serve as a result of seasonal disease outbreaks, catastrophic accidents, wildfires, and other natural and man-made disasters.
+While such an increase in the number of patients over the normal may pose a significant burden, such an increase is not considered a healthcare surge.

-A healthcare surge occurs when the healthcare delivery system in the county has been significantly impacted, resulting in an excess demand for care and services in hospitals, long-term care facilities, community care clinics, the public health department, primary and secondary care provider offices, and the emergency medical services system.
+A healthcare surge occurs when the county’s healthcare delivery system has been significantly impacted, resulting in an excess demand for care and services in hospitals, long-term care facilities, community care clinics, the public health department, primary and secondary care provider offices, and the emergency medical services system.

 When Does Healthcare Surge Occur?